lineality/Online_Voting_Using_One_Time_Pads/README.md

 - externalization (as in Object Relationship Spaces & Projects)
 -

+## Identifying goals that are hybrid-fragment-illusions and not related to:
+- the project
+- data
+- evidence
+- group agreed upon goals means methods
+- best practice
+-

+## Data flow in systems: externalization and formats
+-

 ## Avoiding the echo-chamber of infotainment and distracted-shallowness

 # Security: Types of 'encryption' that cannot be broken: